lenaso99/NNProject/README.md

 * <i>environment.yaml</i>: `.yaml` file to build the environment

 ## General Information
-This project creates a classifier with BERT-embeddings.
+This project creates a classifier by using BERT-embeddings.
 We compare the performance of the two classifying algorithms CNN and LSTM.

 ## Data Preprocessing
 Done using the file `data_preprocessing.py`.
 After opening the command line, move to the directory containing the program `data_preprocessing.py`.
 Into the command line, enter